kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/01-graphql-intro.md

 1. We can request the exact data we want
 2. And we only have to make one request
+3. Built-in System Types
+4. Built-in Developer Tools
+5. No Versioning needed
+6. Flexible

-* GraphQL has built-in type system
+#### `GraphQL` has built-in **type** system
-    - You will understand this if you are familiar with a language like Java (which is a typed language)
+* You will understand this if you are familiar with a language like Java (which is a typed language)
 * This means you have to declare the type of data you are working with
-    - This offer a huge benefit because with typed languages everything is much more predictable
+* This offer a huge benefit because with typed languages everything is much more predictable
-    - If you make a mistake writing that type, you'll get an error
+* If you make a mistake writing that type, you'll get an error

-* GraphQL comes with built-in developer tools
+#### GraphQL comes with built-in developer tools
-    - REST APIs tools you have to use 3rd party tools
+* REST APIs tools you have to use 3rd party tools
-        + Like Postman
+    - Like **Postman**
-        + Or use CURL in your terminal to make sure requests and responses were working properly
+    - Or use **CURL** in your terminal to make sure requests and responses were working properly
-    - GraphQL has a built in tool that makes 3rd party tools unnecessary
+* GraphQL has a built in tool that makes 3rd party tools unnecessary

-* We don't have to version our version APIs
+#### We don't have to version our version APIs
-    - With REST APIs this was common
+* With REST APIs this was common
-        + `facebook.com/v1/user/friends/friends`
+    - `facebook.com/v1/user/friends/friends`
-        + `facebook.com/v2/user/friends/friends`
+    - `facebook.com/v2/user/friends/friends`
-    - This means if you wanted to update your api and didn't version it people using it for their apps, their apps could break
+* This means if you wanted to update your API and didn't version it people using it for their apps, their apps could break
-    - GraphQL can be versionless
+* GraphQL can be versionless

-* GraphQL is flexible since it works with many different languages
+#### GraphQL is flexible since it works with many different languages